Denislei/NodeJs-Sample/README.md

 ## Developing

-1. This a NodeJs base REST service for room reservation
+1. This a NodeJs based REST service for room reservation
 2. The storage is file based, loaded into memory and persistenced automatically, with small footprint
 3. To startup the server, go to the directory /src, and run startup.bat